-Inside Les Miles' Return to College Fooball and Attempt to Resurrect Kansas
+Inside the Return of Les Miles

 "I've known Les for 30 years, and he's been unusual in a positive way," Long says.
 "He's extraordinary in many ways.
 But I needed someone objective there to be able to judge it as well."

 While his tenure at LSU unquestionably built the Mad Hatter persona, that wasn't the piece of Miles' resume that excited Long the most.
 Before he joined the Tigers, Miles helped a dormant Oklahoma State football program find success.
-The Cowboys had won more than five games only once in 12 years before Miles came there.
+The Cowboys had won more than five games only once in 12 years before Miles arrived.
 They won at least seven in each of his final three seasons.
 They didn't win Big 12 titles or have national title hopes; they just had realistic, meaningful development year over year.
 That's what Long wants for Kansas.

 "Get to a bowl game," he says.
 "We get to a bowl game, and it changes everything."